RafaTorices/Liberando-Productos-RafaelTorices/README.md

 ```
   docker-compose up -d
 ```
+>Note: change the environment variables in the file **docker-compose.env** with your values for the database connection MySQL.

 This command will run the **Python application** in the port _**8000**_ and **FastApi** in the port _**8082**_ and the database **MySQL** in the port _**3306**_.